-The Scholar Rescue Fund® formalizes an unwavering commitment to academic freedom that the Institute of International Education (IIE) has demonstrated for over 90 years.
-At the heart of the Fund is the idea that each scholar we help who continues his or her work in safety is a beacon of hope in our world.
+IIE-SRF formalizes an unwavering commitment that IIE has demonstrated for over 90 years to preserve the lives, voices, and ideas of scholars around the globe.
+At the heart of IIE-SRF is the idea that each scholar we help who continues his or her work is a beacon of hope in our world.